Evan Krell via Flickr

 - 24 Rayovac NiMH AA Rechargeable Batteries for $40 + free shipping

 Deals change often, so be sure to check prices before you buy.
 If you want to find out about the latest battery deals, download the new dealnews iPhone/iPod app and get alerts sent to your mobile phone with the latest pricing information.
-Or, check our Battery category page for the latest deals.
+Or, check out all of our Battery deals for more powerful sales.

 Figure 1.
 Initial voltage in AA batteries.
 All batteries had a similar starting voltage with the exception of the Energizer Advanced Lithium, which had a significantly higher initial voltage.
 Credit: WPI.